How Much Does A Bookkeeper Cost For A Small Business?

 Then, overhead costs add an additional 20 percent on top of an employee’s base salary and include …

 Outsourced Bookkeeping Costs

-On average, outsourced bookkeeping services cost anywhere between $500 to $2,500 a month for small and medium businesses depending on the hours you need each month.
+On average, outsourced bookkeeping services cost anywhere between $500 to $2,500 a month — BELAY Bookkeeping starts at $450 a month — for small and medium businesses depending on the hours you need each month.

 Even at the top of the range – $2,500 per month – it would cost your business $30,000 a year.
 And BONUS!
 Outsourced bookkeeping comes with none of the a la carte overhead expenses.

 If you’re like most entrepreneurs, you’ve got nothing but free time to enjoy specialty mini-umbrellaed drinks poolside, right?

 Oh, that’s right.
 There are barely enough hours in the day of a busy entrepreneur to remember to drink anything, let alone lounge.
 The ever-elusive ‘free time’ is about as attainable as stumbling across a leprechaun riding a unicorn: It just doesn’t exist.